FoxLeader/TraumaBuildSystem/README.md

 ---

+Current Limitations:
+- **Requires** a C++20 compliant compiler.
+I'll be lowering this requirement in future releases.
-**Right now this builds on Windows only.** Linux and Mac support is coming.
+- **Works only on Windows using MinGW.** Full support for Windows and Linux support is planned, and I'll gladly accept Mac support pull requests.

 ## A Quick Example